Native American literature

-Native American literature is literature, both oral and written, produced by Native Americans in what is now the United States (as distinct from First Nations writers in Canada), from pre-Columbian times through to today.
-Famous authors include N. Scott Momaday, Leslie Marmon Silko, Simon Ortiz, Louise Erdrich, Gerald Vizenor, Joy Harjo, Sherman Alexie, D'Arcy McNickle, James Welch, Charles Eastman, Mourning Dove, Zitkala-Sa, John Rollin Ridge, Lynn Riggs, Diane Glancy, Hanay Geiogamah, William Apess, Samson Occom, et al. Importantly, it is not "a" literature, but a set of literatures, since every tribe has its own cultural traditions.
+Native American literature encompasses both oral and written works produced by Native Americans in the United States (distinct from Indigenous First Nations writers in Canada), from pre-Columbian times through to today.
+Famous authors include N. Scott Momaday, Leslie Marmon Silko, Simon Ortiz, Louise Erdrich, Gerald Vizenor, Joy Harjo, Sherman Alexie, D'Arcy McNickle, James Welch, Charles Eastman, Mourning Dove, Zitkala-Sa, John Rollin Ridge, Lynn Riggs, Hanay Geiogamah, William Apess, Samson Occom, and Stephen Graham Jones.
+Importantly, it is not "a" literature, but a set of literatures, since every tribe has its own unique cultural traditions.
 Since the 1960s, it has also become a significant field of literary studies, with academic journals, departments, and conferences devoted to the subject.

 Oral traditions

-Native American literatures come out of a rich set of oral traditions from before European contact and/or the later adoption of European writing practices.
-Oral traditions include not only narrative story-telling, but also the songs, chants, and poetry used for rituals and ceremonies.
-Many of these stories and songs were transcribed by anthropologists, but often with significant conflict with the tribes and often with significant misinterpretation and/or mistranslation.
+Native American literature arises from a rich set of oral traditions predating European contact and, in form, distinct from European writing.
+Oral traditions include narrative storytelling, ritual songs, chants, and poetry.
+Many of these stories and songs were transcribed by anthropologists, which often led to conflict with tribes and misinterpretation or mistranslation.